GHeinzelmann/APPFEL.py/README.md

 To use APPFEL.py, download the files from this repository, which already contain an example of a protein-protein system.
 In order to perform all the steps in the calculation, the following programs must be installed and in your path:

-NAMD 2.14 (NAnoscale Molecular Dynamics)[1] - https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD
+NAMD 2.14 (NAnoscale Molecular Dynamics)[1] - https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=NAMD &dagger;

 VMD (Visual Molecular Dynamics) [2] - https://www.ks.uiuc.edu/Development/Download/download.cgi?PackageName=VMD